 We have established that our proposed column temperature control works well.
-We argue here that some of the alternative schemes, for example, based on vessel compositions or vessel temperature, will not work in practice.
+We argue here that some of the alternative schemes e.g. based on vessel compositions or vessel temperature, will not work in practice.

-Alternative 1: Composition Measurement of Main Component in Vessel.
-This is, of course, what we really want to control.
-However, there are two serious problems if composition is used for feedback control:
+Alternative 1: Composition measurement of main component in vessel

+This is of course what we really want to control.
+However, there are two serious problems if composition is used for feeedback control:

-1. The composition specifications may not be achievable, because there are too few theoretical stages.
+First, the composition specifications may not be achievable because there are too few theoretical stages.
 In another case, the specifications may be "too easy" compared to the number of stages, and we will have difficulty keeping the composition at its "easy" value (as confirmed by simulations).

-2. The response of the main component in the vessel will depend on the distribution of the impurities: If the impurities are mostly heavy components, then we want to "move" some of the vessel holdup down to the vessel below, and an increase in the reflux flow out of the vessel will increase the purity of the main component.
-However, if the impurities are mostly light components, then we want to "move" some of the vessel holdup to the vessel above, and an increase in reflux will only make the situation worse and will decrease the purity of the main component.
-Thus, the sign of the steadystate gain from reflux to composition depends on the operating point, and such a system is almost impossible to control.
+Second, the response of the main component in the vessel will depend on the distribution of the impurities: If the impurities are mostly heavy component, then we want to "move" some of the vessel holdup down to the vessel below, and an increase in the reflux flow out of the vessel will increase the purity of main component.
+However, if the impurities are mostly light component, then we want to "move" some of the vessel holdup up to the vessel above, and an increase in reflux will only make the situation worse and will decrease the purity of the main component.
+Thus, the sign of the gain from reflux to composition depends on the operating point, and such a system is almost impossible to control.